ShantanuKumarSinha/mcUserService/README.md

+#User Service
-# This is a user service application
+## This is a user service application
 ## This is a client for EurekaServer mcEurekaServer along with mcProductService

 ### Add dependency tree using following scriot everytime you add a dependency to pom.xml